 Our Story

-Madame Vo and Monsieur Vo are two modern Vietnamese restaurants in the heart of the East Village in New York City.
+Madame Vo is a modern Vietnamese restaurants in the heart of the East Village in New York City.
 The creation of husband-wife duo Chef Jimmy Ly and Yen Vo, Madame Vo opened in 2017 specializing in homestyle cooking, noodle soups, and comfort foods.
-Monsieur Vo opened in 2022, focusing on original takes on street food, drinking food, as well as large-format meat and fish.

 It all started when would-be Chef Jimmy met Yen, who had moved to New York from Houston to pursue a career in fashion.
 Back in Texas, Yen was used to eating traditional southern Vietnamese food at the hundreds of Vietnamese restaurants in town.
 So when a friend introduced the soon-to-be couple, Yen wanted to know: “Where can I find good Vietnamese food in New York City?”